 In addition, some of these schools have developed brewing degree programs that are entirely online or in a hybrid format.
 So, students can earn a brewing science certificate online, and take classes around their family and work schedule.

-How Much Can You Make With A Certificate or Degree in Brewing Science?
+How Much Can You Make With a Certificate or Degree in Brewing Science?

 The Bureau of Labor Statistics does not have statistics on these job profiles.
 But, Payscale has the current data we used.
 An entry-level job at a brewery will usually pay around $27,000 to $35,000.
 With more experience, workers can earn more.
 Getting knowledge and specific education or credentials in the field can improve your job prospects and pay.
+And there are many flexible brewing certificate programs online!

 What Jobs Can You Get With A Certificate or Degree in Brewing Science?